-In this section, you will report all of the work done on your project.
-This section should extend on the work presented in the progress report to give a detailed description of all of your work on the project and the final outcomes of that work.
+In this section you will report all of the work done so far on your project and give your future plans to finish the project.
+Note that the structure of this section is similar to the proposal report, but the amount of information should be very different; you must give a detailed description of your work and the outcomes of that work.
 Your work must be sufficiently detailed so that it can be replicated in full and the same results achieved.
+Objectives or tasks that you have not yet worked on should be expressed as a plan (i.e., similar to what you wrote in your proposal report).